Back

 and the King of Wurtemburg.

-August 22, I864.
+This agreement was entered into August 22, I864.
 Soon afterward other powers signed, including Great Britain, Pussia, Aus tria, Greece,

-Ar 612 F June, At the Sign of the Red Cross.
+Pontifical States, Turkey, Persia, Chile, Peru, Bolivia, and the Ar 612 F June, At the Sign of the Red Cross.
 Argentine Republic.
 The United States

-March 16, I882, during the Garfield administration, when Congress, through the able efforts of
+entered the list as the thirty-second nation on March 16, I882, during the Garfield administration, when Congress, through the able efforts of

 Secretary of State James G. Blaine, ratified the Geneva Convention.
 Thus the United greatest inhumanity, that the emergency service at the Fair